unxmaal/booterizer/README.md

 clientether: '08:00:69:0e:af:65'
 ```

 This is the name of the interface on your physical machine that's connected to your SGI box.
-In my case, it's the ethernet adapter, which is en0.
+In my case, it's the Ethernet adapter, which is en0.
 * A Macintosh will usually use en0.
-* By default the linux kernel will usually assign this to eth0, however many distros have switched to [predictable naming](https://www.freedesktop.org/software/systemd/man/systemd.net-naming-scheme.html).
+* By default the Linux kernel will usually assign this to eth0, however many distros have switched to [predictable naming](https://www.freedesktop.org/software/systemd/man/systemd.net-naming-scheme.html).
 * If you are unsure of what your distro uses or do not know the interface name, check the interfaces using `ip link`.
 ```
 bridgenic: 'en0'
 ```

 ### Networking overview
-The booterizer vm's fake network interfaces map to your physical host as follows:
+The booterizer VM's fake network interfaces map to your physical host as follows:

 | Physical Host | booterizer |
 | --- | --- |